Animal nuisance

 Swooping birds are the responsibility of the Department of Agriculture Victoria, which encourages Victorians to add swooping locations to its interactive Magpie Map.
 Further information can also be found on their site, including resources such as helmet stickers and brochures on swooping birds.

-Note: It is most important that any public safety concerns or incidents regarding swooping birds are reported promptly to Department of Environment, Land, Water and Planning and council so that a site assessment may be undertaken and remedial action considered.
+Note: It is most important that any public safety concerns or incidents regarding swooping birds are reported promptly to Department of Environment, Land, Water and Planning so that a site assessment may be undertaken and remedial action considered.

 Foxes